-Guided by our mission, vision, and organizational values, the Frisco Police Department took a participatory approach to this process, assigning the lions’ share of policy research and development to many members.
+Guided by our mission, vision, and organizational values, the Frisco Police Department took an engaging, participatory approach to the accreditation process, which required assigning the lion's share of policy research and development to many members.

-This voluntary effort helps assure our citizens the Frisco Police Department is committed to professional excellence and delivery of the highest level of service to our community.
+These voluntary efforts are made to assure our citizens the Frisco Police Department is committed to professional excellence and delivery of the highest level of service to our community.